Rishabh404/Face-Recognition/README.md

 **Step 5:** Check Eucledian distance between face encodings

-In this project all of the above steps are went through to develop a final classifier.
+In this project all of the above steps are tackled in a sequential manner to develop the final classifier.